 Data mining in health care is in its infancy, but it is a natural outgrowth of the EHR systems beginning to proliferate in the sector.
 Hospitals and group practices are mining data for many purposes, including identification of at-risk patients, trends in service line utilization, and improvement opportunities in the revenue cycle.

 Channel Sponsored by

-I had a few revelations during our July 14-16 Healthcare Analytics Symposium & Expo 2014, which I chaired and during which I listened to the best and brightest analytics leaders discuss their efforts.
+I had a few revelations during our July 14-16 Healthcare Analytics Symposium & Expo 2014, which I chaired and listened to the best and brightest analytics leaders.